lostbean/xfunky/README.md

 Building Tips (Gentoo)
 ----------------------

-Run to command "ebuild xfunky-1.0.ebuild manifest clean package" where the ".ebuild" is to test the package e run "ebuild xfunky-1.0.ebuild manifest clean merge" for installing.
+Create a folder "/usr/local/portage/app-misc/xfunky/".
+Inside the folder run the command "ebuild xfunky-1.0.ebuild manifest clean package" where the ".ebuild" is to test the package or run "ebuild xfunky-1.0.ebuild manifest clean merge" for installing the package.

 Configutarion for KDE4
 ----------------------